Brand Names: Duetact

 What are the possible side effects of glimepiride and pioglitazone (Duetact)?

-- dark urine, clay-colored stools, jaundice (yellowing of the skin or eyes); or
+- liver problems--upper stomach pain, vomiting, tiredness, loss of appetite, dark urine, jaundice (yellowing of the skin or eyes); or

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.